Home of the Eagles

 ****TO CUSTOMIZE ANY ABOVE ITEM PLEASE ADD**** $4.00 FOR EACH ITEM.
 Please see Ms. Bays for orders

-To enable a child to be a thinking, caring, productive person using high standards in a safe, positive environment.
+To empower Nespelem Students to be thinking, caring, productive persons, using high standards in a safe, culturally rich and positive environment.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.Persons with disabilities who require alternative means of communication for program information (e.g., Braille, large print, audiotape, American Sign Language, etc.), should contact the Agency (State or local) where they applied for benefits.
 Individuals who are deaf, hard of hearing or have speech disabilities may contact USDA through the Federal Relay Service at (800) 877-8339.
 Additionally, program information may be made available in languages other than English.To file a program complaint of discrimination, complete the USDA Program Discrimination Complaint Form, (AD-3027) found online at: How to File a Complaint, and at any USDA office, or write a letter addressed to USDA and provide in the letter all of the information requested in the form.
 To request a copy of the complaint form, call (866) 632-9992.
 Submit your completed form or letter to USDA by:1.
 Mail: U.S. Department of Agriculture Office of the Assistant Secretary for Civil Rights 1400 Independence Avenue, SW Washington, D.C.
 20250-9410;2.
 Fax: (833) 256-1665 or (202) 690-74423.
 Email: program.intake@usda.gov.This institution is an equal opportunity provider.